mzazon/awesome-cloud-projects/gcp/database-disaster-recovery-backup-dr-service-sql/database-disaster-recovery-backup-dr-service-sql.md

 3. **Create Disaster Recovery Replica in Secondary Region**:

    Cross-region disaster recovery replicas enable rapid failover to a secondary region when the primary region becomes unavailable.
-The DR replica maintains near real-time synchronization with the primary database and can be promoted to become the new primary instance during disaster scenarios.
+The DR replica maintains near real-time synchronization with the primary database through asynchronous replication and can be promoted to become the new primary instance during disaster scenarios.

    ```bash
    # Create cross-region disaster recovery replica